bblodfon/pdac-efs-bench2024/data/osipov2024/README.md

 ## Notes

 - The multi-modal dataset from the paper includes other modalities as well, but we chose the **maximum number of modalities (>=3)** for which we have **> 60 patients** with **complete data** across these modalities.
-- The survival data is administratively censored so we can use the dataset with:
-  - A right-censored target outcome (`time`, `status`)
+- The survival data is administratively censored and we use the dataset with a right-censored target outcome (`time`, `status`).
-  - A classification target outcome (`status`) at the end of study time point (every patient alive after that time point, rest died before).